-'''

-macN(Type :: poly1305, Key, Data, MacLength) ->

-'''
+Short for macN(Type, undefined, Key, Data, MacLength).

 Computes a MAC (Message Authentication Code) as mac/3 and mac/4 but MacLength will limit the size of the resultant Mac to at most MacLength bytes.
 Note that if MacLength is greater than the actual number of bytes returned from the underlying hash, the returned hash will have that shorter length instead.